 Let us turn to the proof of (3).
 Suppose $R$ belongs to $J_\cT(X)$.
-Then there exists an object $f:Y \to X$ of $R$ which belongs to $\cT$.
-Since $R' \times_X Y$ belongs to $J_\cT(Y)$, there exists a morphism $g:Z \to Y$ in $\cC$ such that $g$ belongs to $\cT$ and that the composite $f \circ g$ is an object of $R'$.
-It follows from Condition (2) in Definition \ref{defn:semi-localizing}, $f \circ g$ belongs to $\cT$.
+Then there exists an object $f:Y \to X$ of $R$ that belongs to $\cT$.
+As $R' \times_X Y$ belongs to $J_\cT(Y)$, there exists a morphism $g:Z \to Y$ in $\cC$ such that $g$ belongs to $\cT$ and that the composite $f \circ g$ is an object of $R'$.
+It follows from Condition (2) in Definition \ref{defn:semi-localizing}, that $f \circ g$ belongs to $\cT$.
 This shows that $R'$ belongs to $J_\cT(X)$.
 Hence $J_\cT$ satisfies Condition~(3) in Definition~\ref{defn:topology}.
 This completes the proof. \end{proof}

 \begin{defn} Let $\cC$ be a category.
 For a collection $\cT$ of morphisms in $\cC$, we let $\wh{\cT}$ denote the set of morphisms $f:Y \to X$ in $\cC$ such that there exists a morphism $g:Z \to Y$ satisfying $f \circ g \in \cT$. \end{defn}